testsigmahq/testsigma-docs/src/pages/docs/configuration/ios-settings.md

 ---

 Testsigma allows you to run tests on your Local iOS devices in addition to Testsigma Cloud machines/devices.
-Step by step guid for configuring your provisioning profiles to allow Testsigma to run tests on your Local iOS Devices.
+To do that, you will have to configure your provisioning profiles on Testsigma.
+This document is a step-by-step guide for the same.

-To enable developer options and get started in iOS, there are 3 additional steps you need to perform via the Apple Developer Portal.
+To get started in iOS, you will have to first enable developer options via the Apple Developer Portal.
+Below are the steps for the same:

 ---
 ## [A. Apple Developer Portal](#a-apple-developer-portal)

 1. **Create a Certificate Signing Request on Testsigma**

-    Next you will need to create a Certificate Signing Request (CSR).

-    In order to sign the driver with your certificate, you need to create a Certificate Signing Request.
+    In order to sign the driver with your certificate, you need to create a Certificate Signing Request (CSR).

     To create the CSR file, login to your Testsigma account.
 Navigate to: **Settings > iOS Settings > Enter a Profile name**